 Medical Buy-Out

-If you have medical coverage elsewhere, you can choose to waive medical insurance and receive a buy-out of $1,400 for the year.
+If you have medical coverage elsewhere, you can choose to waive medical insurance and receive a buy-out of $3,000 for the year.
 Proof of coverage must be provided to receive the buy-out.
 You are still eligible to participate in dental insurance.
 Medicare is not considered alternative coverage.
 If you elect the buy-out, checks are mailed in December.

 Medicare

-About Medicare and Eligibility
+About Medicare and Engility

-Action Required if Eligible when Medicare Eligible
+Action Required if You are Eligible for Medicare

-• Call the Social Security office at 1-800-772-1213 or CMS at 1-800-633-4227 regarding enrollment for Medicare insurance benefits.
+• Contact the Social Security office at 1-800-772-1213 or CMS at 1-800-633-4227 to discuss Medicare enrollment.

-• Apply for Medicare online at https://www.ssa.gov/benefits/medicare.
+• Apply for Medicare online at Social Security Administration.

-• Medicare Part A (Hospital Insurance) – Part A covers inpatient hospital stays, care in a skilled nursing facility, hospice care, and some home health care.
+• Part A (Hospital Insurance): Covers inpatient hospital stays, skilled nursing facility care, hospice care, and some home health care.

-• Medicare Part B (Medical Insurance) – Part B covers certain doctors’ services, outpatient care, medical supplies, and preventive services.
+• Part B (Medical Insurance): Covers certain doctors’ services, outpatient care, medical supplies, and preventive services.

 Coordination of Benefits